NathanVGS/.NET_workshop/README.md

 *III.* Inside the CreateHostBuilder() method we tell which class to use as startup (configuration, services) with `UseStartup<Startup>()`.

 9 .
-We now have our database class, models that represent the database entries and our configuration with the connection string.
+We now have our database class, models that represent the database entries, and our configuration with the connection string.

 It's time to "create" some pages for our view where we can display, create, update and delete database entries.
 One of the good things about frameworks is that they have tools with which you can quickly generate basic pages that are based on your models.